eromatiya/squareup/README.md

 ### Important Note

 + Make sure that javascript is enabled!
-+ If you're using `NoScript` and `Dark Mode Reader` extensions make sure to whitelist the startpage.
++ Make sure to whitelist the startpage in `NoScript` and `Dark Mode Reader` extensions, if you have them installed and running.
 + Tested only on Firefox and Google Chrome.